 In Well Completion Work, “Turnkey” Isn’t Always the Answer

 Today’s oilfield, with its super-competitive service sector, calls for new strategies.
 For some, it’s a fight for survival.
-For everyone, there is the need to hold one’s own against a rising sentiment of winner-take-all.
+For everyone, and especially in the field of well completion work, there is the need to hold one’s own against a rising sentiment of winner-take-all.
 We examine these and other signs of our times.
 Plus, we share a Q&A with Kelly Connally and Matt Hargett of Integrity Wireline.

-The onshore, upstream oil and gas industry is at a crossroads.
+The onshore, upstream oil and gas industry stands at a crossroads.
+The activity known as well completion stands at a crossroads.
 Where it goes from here will set the course for years, if not a decade or more.

-As 2019 draws to a close and 2020 rises in our sights, with crude still trading at less-than-favorable rates, the talk in the oilfield is consolidation.
-Analysts say that the sluggishness in crude prices could persist well into 2020, and that could give rise to yet more mergers and acquisitions.
-In challenging times, weaker companies become vulnerable, and stronger, bigger entities can be quick to snap them up.
+As the year 2020 presents itself, with crude still trading at less-than-favorable rates, the talk in the oilfield tends toward the subject of consolidation.
+Analysts say that the sluggishness in crude prices could persist well into 2020.
+That could give rise to yet more mergers and acquisitions.
+In challenging times, weaker companies become vulnerable.
+Stronger, bigger entities can snap them up.

 That’s a prospect that favors the giants.
 In recent years, the major oil companies have come back home to domestic oil fields, especially to the biggest of them all, the Permian Basin of West Texas and Southeast New Mexico.
 The majors have acquired vast tracts of leasehold in the region, and have brought with them a “manufacturing” mentality, where production is concerned.
-Everything gets done on a grander scale.
+Everything gets done on a grander scale, including well completion work.

 All things being equal, that’s not a bad thing, necessarily.
 But in tight-market times like we are seeing today, it can bring some undesirable fallout.
 That’s because merger-and-acquisition activity shrinks the number of players in the field.
-Consolidation means fewer service companies to choose from.
-And when there are fewer to choose from, operators have fewer options.
-If service prices go higher—and they will, when the field shrinks—operators will see their profit margins shrink.
-The “bigs” sweep the field, and the industry is poorer for it.
+Consolidation means fewer service companies to choose from for well completion activity.

-What happens is that the “generalist” service firms buy up the “specialist” firms.
-The giant oil service companies are the generalists—they do every job that an oil well operator could want.
-The specialists are the niche companies.
-These companies generally do just one thing, but they do it expertly.
+The “generalist” service firms buy up the “specialist” firms.
+The giant oil service companies—the generalists—do every job that an oil well operator could want.
+The specialists—niche companies—typically do just one thing, but they do it expertly.

 If you are one of these independent service companies,